AaronFilson/cookie-stand/README.md

 Update 9 : Got the sales table printing.

 Update 10 : Pair programming with Gina.
 Added input form to sales page.

+Update 11 : Got the input form to work, and display on the webpage.
+Edited for code style, added comments to app.js, and compacted sales.html a bit.